 Discuss the privacy risks associated with the sharing of information within the Department and what steps, if any, are currently being taken to mitigate those identified risks.

 This question is related to privacy control UL-1, Internal Use.

-Privacy Risk: There is a risk that an individual may not understand why their information is being collected or maintained about them.
+Privacy Risk: There is a risk that information will be shared inappropriately.